How Oracle Java Licensing works:

 What was the Java licensing change in 2019

-Oracle announced that security updates would only be released if you had a subscription/license.
-And that all future Java versions and updates would follow a new licensing agreement, the Java OTN SE agreement.
+Oracle announced that security updates would only be released if you had a subscription or license.
+All future Java versions and updates would follow a new licensing agreement, the Java OTN SE agreement.
 It is important to note that Java was not free before 2019.

 When Oracle writes that Java is free, what do they mean?